-1. Assign homework: "Count and colour fun"
+1. Assign homework: "Classroom objects count"

 Hold up the homework worksheet - this is a simple counting and colouring activity.
-Model drawing numbers and then colouring the classroom objects and toys - count as you colour each object.
+Model colouring the classroom objects - count as you colour each object.
 Give out the worksheets and say, "Put your homework in your bags" and help them to do so - this is important as they will probably want to start colouring them right away.